 The upgrade to an innovative WFM system can pay off quickly.
 Introducing a high-performance solution requires a total investment of approximately EUR 3MM to 4MM, depending on the chosen scope and number of users.
 But, a recent deployment we helped to implement saw an ROI of 45% in roughly three years.

-This article also appeared in Employee Benefit News on October 12, 2017.
+A version of this article appeared in Employee Benefit News on October 12, 2017.